kutec/simbo.github.io/_posts/2014-03-09-passphrases-are-the-better-passwords.md

 > Security at the expense of usability, comes at the expense of security.
 > <cite>[AviD on security.stackexchange.com](http://security.stackexchange.com/a/6116)</cite>

-That also questions the reliability of *password strength checkers*.
+That also questions the reliability of password strength checkers.
 [Read more...](http://security.stackexchange.com/a/2690)

 So, choose something you can remember, instead of choosing something you have to write down.
 But try to be also creative...